lazem/MLND-Capstone/Exploratory Analysis/datasets/README.txt

-The full datasets SQLite files are omiited from the repo due to their large size.
+The full datasets SQLite files are omitted from the repo due to their large size (2 gb).
 The files can be downloaded from this link: https://drive.google.com/open?id=1OOZJml9NR-JnG5VBywpYSLLXMptYjueZ